 |Genre:||God Game & RTS|

 Black & White puts you in the role of a brand new god, represented in the world as a disembodied hand.
-It’s not a cursor: you are literally a hand, capable of picking stuff up, petting your divine Creature, and, indeed, tracing glyphs which summon miracles.
+It’s not a cursor: you are literally a hand, capable of picking stuff up, petting your divine Creature, and drawing glyphs which summon miracles.
 There are many spells, both benevolent and destructive, and you’ll need to be quite precise when you draw some of them.

-Your creature can cast your spells too, if you spend some time teaching.
-When that’s done, you’ll often see your faithful beast trace the same shapes you do, and casting smaller versions of your huge miracles.
+Your creature can cast your spells too, if you spend some time teaching them.
+Once that’s done, you’ll often see your faithful beast trace the same shapes you do, and casting smaller versions of your huge miracles.
 The trick is to teach the Creature how to use the miracles properly.
 Black & White was unique, charming, and using magic always got the feedback from your worshippers.

 Final Fantasy VII & Remake